Alipsa/gade/README.md

 Used to provide git support.
 Eclipse Distribution License v1.0

+### se.alipsa.groovy:matrix
+A data container library for Groovy, similar to Joinery and Tablesaw for Java.
+MIT license.

 ### se.alipsa.groovy:data-utils
 Makes it possible to load jdbc drivers without having to resort to the system classloader.
+MIT license.

+### se.alipsa.groovy:datasets
+Commonly used datasets in other data science languages (R, Python/Pandas) such as mtcars, Iris etc.
 MIT license.

 ### se.alipsa:simple-rest